Toggle: English / Spanish

 Ectopic beats may be caused or made worse by smoking,

-, , medications such as stimulants, and some illicit drugs.
+, , stimulant medicines, and some street drugs.

 - Feeling like your heart stopped or skipped a beat